cs456s25/labs/lab02/lab02s26_description.md

 This lab is purposefully a bit more open-ended and practice.
 Do the best you can.

 ### Setting up a constraints file
 Below is a link to the constraints file.
-You will need to comment out the lines not being used and uncomment those being used in this project.
-Download the constraints file at https://github.com/cs456s25/labs/blob/main/lab02/PYNQ-Z1_C.xdc
+Download the constraints file at https://github.com/cs456s25/labs/blob/main/lab02/PYNQ-Z1_C.xdc To add the constraints file go to the Sources tab -> Constraints -> constrs_1 then choose + Add or create constraints should be selected.
+Click Next.
+Click on Add Files.
+Then navigate to where you downloaded the file from above and select it.
+Choose OK and then Finish.

+Go back to the Sources tab and open the PYNQ-Z1_C.xdc file.
+You will need to edit it.
+Uncomment a total of six line.
+The two with SWITCHES in them and then the four corresponding to LEDS[0-3].
+Save.

 ### Programming the board
 1. Plug in the board.